As the acting Attorney General wrote in his April 2026 order rescheduling cannabis:

 When people are vomiting from cancer chemotherapy or AIDS wasting syndrome, it can be extremely difficult to swallow pills.
 After taking Marinol, patients continue to suffer for a half hour or more before the pill takes effect; smoking marijuana can provide patients with almost instantaneous relief.
 Additionally, Marinol contains only one of the many therapeutic cannabinoids found in whole marijuana.

-Twenty-four states — Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington, as well as the District of Columbia — have effective laws protecting qualified patients from arrest and imprisonment for using marijuana under the advice of a physician.
+Forty-one states — Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Illinois, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Texas, Utah, Vermont, Virginia, Washington, West Virginia, as well as the District of Columbia — have effective laws protecting qualified patients from arrest and imprisonment for using marijuana under the advice of a physician.

 A number of other states have passed symbolic, non-binding laws pertaining to medical marijuana.
 For more information on marijuana laws by state, please visit MPP's State-by-State Medical Marijuana Laws: How to Remove the Threat of Arrest.